nickbrandt/GitLab/doc/api/releases/index.md

 > - Using this API you can manipulate GitLab [Release](../../user/project/releases/index.md) entries.
 > - For manipulating links as a release asset, see [Release Links API](links.md).
 > - Release Evidences were [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/26019) in GitLab 12.5.
-> - `description_html` became and opt-in field [in GitLab 13.12 for performance reason](https://gitlab.com/gitlab-org/gitlab/-/issues/299447).
+> - `description_html` became an opt-in field [with GitLab 13.12 for performance reasons](https://gitlab.com/gitlab-org/gitlab/-/issues/299447).
-    Please pass `render_html` option if you need.
+    Please pass the `include_html_description` query string parameter if you need it.

 ## List Releases